 - instant gratification (or “because it feels good”).

 The four principles of behavior analysis include:

-2. Behaviors can be strengthened or weakened by its consequences.
+- Behaviors can be strengthened or weakened by their consequences:

-3. Behavior changes are more effective with positive instead of negative consequences.
+- Behavior changes are more effective with positive instead of negative effects:

-4. Behaviors need to be reinforced or disciplined for socially significant changes.
+- Behaviors need to be reinforced or disciplined for socially significant changes:

-All of the functions of behaviors can help an ABA therapist and behavior analyst create an effective intervention plan for children with autism.
+All behavior functions can help an ABA therapist and behavior analyst create an effective intervention plan for autistic children.

 Click here to find out more